venkateshkumarraju/mooc_Spatial-Data-Science/README.md

 # Spatial Data Science

-Data visualization helps you digest information by using symbols to visually represent quantities and categories.
-You can quickly make comparisons and perceive relative proportions, patterns, relationships, and trends.
-Data visualization is important throughout the analysis process, from exploring your data, to interpreting your results, to communicating your findings.
+Data visualization helps you digest information by using symbols to visually represent quantities and categories. quickly make comparisons and perceive relative proportions, patterns, relationships, and trends.
+Data visualization is important throughout the analysis process, from exploring your data, to interpreting results, to communicating findings.
 Various data visualization techniques are available in ArcGIS.
-In this exercise, you will use these techniques to explore your data and look for any interesting relationships that may be useful in a predictive analysis

 # Scenario
 Because voting is voluntary in the United States, the level of voter participation (referred to as "voter turnout") has a significant impact on the election results and resulting public policy.